Leading with Hope & Resilience

 May 6, 2020 · by Alvarez Porter Group · Filed Under Blogposts on Leading Staff, Choices, Featured · Leave a Comment

-- Take care of your emotional and physical well-being to be able to build trust and motivate from a place of centered calm.
+… take care of your emotional and physical well-being to be able to build trust and motivate from a place of centered calm.

-- Be inclusive and data-driven in your decision-making to ensure strategies and approaches that are equitable.
+… be inclusive and data-driven in your decision-making to ensure strategies and approaches that are equitable.

-- Listen deeply, empathize, and connect with others, to be consistently compassionate.
+… listen deeply, empathize, and connect with others, to be consistently compassionate.

 Essential leadership behaviors in a crisis

-- Acknowledge uncertainty and rapidly changing conditions & communicate frequently.
+2. Acknowledge uncertainty & communicate frequently.

 Do these principles make sense to you?
 Contact us to facilitate a dialogue with your leadership team.
 Share it to embed it.